 Even while the Obama administration was officially on the record as being against full equality for gays, it pushed for and accomplished the end of “Don’t Ask, Don’t Tell”, it ended the ban on immigration for HIV infected people, and it ordered the Department of Justice to stop defending the Defense of Marriage Act.
 In practice Obama was clearly using his power to advance gay equality seemingly wherever it was within his reasonable governing means.

 So, much as I have loathed to watch him resort to lying, I think it is wrong to attack the ways he has been “political” as involving substantive betrayals of gays.
-He was political in ways that tangibly served the ends of legal equality for gay citizens.
+He was political in ways that tangibly served the ends of legal equality for gay citizens.3.
+Nonetheless, one thing that bugged me throughout his whole play act of being a conservative religious man who was slowly evolving (apart from the insult to essentially everyone’s intelligence) was that it cynically discounted the valuable role of philosophical leadership.
+Presidents do not need to just follow public opinion polls.
+They actually have the ability to lead them.
+President Obama showed little courage in assuming the mantle of a leader willing to take an unpopular position and to stand on principle in order to help make it popular.

 He was the coolest kid in the school and the class president and though he publicly told the picked on gay kids that things would get better, and though behind the scenes he made some things easier for them, he would not come out and say that the rumors there was something wrong with them were bullshit until the class voted and a majority showed they already thought that.
 It was pragmatic.
 In the long run it was effective.
 But we need the popular kids to use their clout against the bullies before the crowd they command is already behind them.